isomerpages/ncss-ssi/_training/Volunteer Management and Development.md

 in volunteer management and has provided consultancy services for the Singapore Sports Council (SSC) and the National Arts Council (NAC).
-Moy Yin is also the co-founder and vice president of Managing &amp; Organising Volunteer Efforts (MOVE), which isthe national professional body for volunteer programme managers.</p>
+Moy Yin is also the co-founder and vice president of Managing &amp; Organising Volunteer Efforts (MOVE), which is the national professional body for volunteer programme managers.</p>
 <h3><strong>Learning &amp; Development Roadmap for Volunteer Managers</strong></h3>
 <p>Volunteer managers are key enablers in engaging volunteers to augment
 the manpower capabilities of Social Service Agencies (SSAs).
-To play this vital role and prepare VMPs for the emerging trends in the social service sector’s transformation, NCSS developed the <a href="https://go.gov.sg/ldrpublication" rel="noopener nofollow" target="_blank">Learning &amp; Development Roadmap (LDR)</a> in consultation with the sector and endorsed by senior management of SSAs, to uplift the capabilities and increase ownership in the professional development of volunteer managers.</p>
+To play this vital role and prepare volunteer managers for the emerging trends in the social service sector’s transformation, NCSS developed the <a href="https://go.gov.sg/ldrpublication" rel="noopener nofollow" target="_blank">Learning &amp; Development Roadmap (LDR)</a> in consultation with the sector and endorsed by senior management of SSAs, to uplift the capabilities and increase ownership in the professional development of volunteer managers.</p>